matteoalessiocarrara/Telegram-Bot-APY/README.md

 ```
 ## Altre informazioni ##

->  Write programs that do one thing and do it well.
+> This is the Unix philosophy: Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.

 Aggiornamenti: [GitHub] (https://github.com/matteoalessiocarrara)
 Email: sw.matteoac@gmail.com